Tooth decay syndromes.

 At different points in their life, a person may struggle with experiencing various tooth decay syndromes (a cavity rate or pattern that’s shared with other members of their population group).

 This page provides descriptions of some of the more common ones, and solutions for combating them.

-A) Children and adolescents.
+A) Syndromes affecting children and adolescents.

-B) Adults (especially seniors).
+B) Syndromes affecting adults (especially seniors).

 Baby-bottle tooth decay.

-Only specific are affected.
+a) Only specific teeth are affected.